 Secondly, somehow we often believe that once we give a student a certain set of rules, he or she is good to go!
-We tell him that there must be the main idea, an introduction and a conclusion, and that his paragraphs have to be detailed.
-Therefore, if there is no progress in a way the student expresses his thoughts in writing, we might assume that he was on his phone texting someone.
+We tell him that there must be the main idea, an introduction, and a conclusion and that his paragraphs have to be detailed.
+Therefore, if there is no progress in the way the student expresses his thoughts in writing, we might assume that he was on his phone texting, someone.
 As a matter of fact, he wasn't!

 The problem is that writing is not a choir singing, but a solo.
-A process of improving someone’s writing skills is delicate and complicated, and it needs a lot of practice!
+The process of improving someone’s writing skills is delicate and complicated, and it needs a lot of practice!
 Remember the number of equations your child went through till he or she got it right?
-Meanwhile, staring at a blank page for two hour doesn’t count as it only causes more frustration and anger.
-What helps is a thorough guidance when every single sentence is carefully examined by the one who claims to be more experienced, and a legitimate reason for every single change made in the text is given.
-There is a need of a practical advice, but not of a general statement like: “Add more details to this paragraph!”
+Meanwhile, staring at a blank page for two hours doesn’t count as it only causes more frustration and anger.
+What helps is thorough guidance when every single sentence is carefully examined by the one who claims to be more experienced, and a legitimate reason for every single change made in the text is given.
+There is a need for practical advice, but not for a general statement like: “Add more details to this paragraph!”